Misspecification and Unreliable Interpretations in Psychology and Social Science: Part 2: Causal/Structural Misspecification

 We have seen that using naive multiple regression is inadequate when trying to estimate a causal effect from data with a non-trivial structure, even when the underlying functional form of the relationships is linear.
 Even where the structure is of relatively low complexity, the resulting coefficient estimates can be wildly biased.
 This illustrates that, regardless of whether the functional form matches the true functional form of the data (and in the linear simulations above, it did), it is impossible to recover meaningful effect size estimations with a misspecified model.
 In order to recover an unbiased estimate of the true effect, we need to understand techniques from the field of causal inference.

-Structural Equation Modelling (SEM) is reported to be one of the most common methods used in psychology and social science \citep{Blanca2018}, and enables unbiased estimation of the parameters, so long as the structure of the SEM model matches or at least subsumes the structure of the data generating process, and so long as a number of restrictive assumptions are met \citep{Peters2017}.
-These assumptions apply to causal inference in general.
-The subsumption point relates to the fact that researchers, when faced with uncertainty about the structure of the data generating process, should choose to expand their model class rather than restrict it.
-In other words, researchers should, in general, choose to include an extra arrow in their SEM rather than remove one.
-The choice to expand the model allows for the possibility of a particuarl cause and effect relationship in the data, whereas a removal of a causal link enforces an absence of dependency and thereby represents a strong model restriction that needs to be well justified before its imposition.
+Structural Equation Modelling (SEM) is reported to be one of the most common methods used in psychology and social science \citep{Blanca2018}, and enables unbiased estimation of the parameters.
+The reliability of SEM depends on the structure of the model matching, or at least subsuming, the structure of the data generating process relevant to the estimation of the effect(s) of interest, as well as a number of additional restrictive assumptions \citep{Peters2017, VanderWeele}.
+The subsumption point relates to the notion that researchers, when faced with uncertainty about the structure of the data generating process, should choose to expand their model class rather than restrict it.
+In other words, it is a stronger assumption to impose the absence of a causal effect than to permit one.
+The choice to expand the model allows for the possibility of an effect in the data, whereas a removal of a causal link enforces an absence of dependency and thereby represents a strong model restriction that needs to be well justified before its imposition.
+Note that, in the presence of any such structural uncertainty, one clearly needs to suitably adjust the confidence of and qualify any associated interpretations and conclusions.